 50 Things to Do Beyond San Francisco

-Named a World Heritage Site, this pristine stretch of Sierra Nevada mountain range is home to angular granite cliffs like famous El Captain, waterfalls, giant Sequoia trees and about one-fifth of all California's plant species.
+Named a World Heritage Site, this pristine stretch of the Sierra Nevada mountain range is home to angular granite cliffs like famous El Capitan, waterfalls, giant Sequoia trees and about one-fifth of all of California's plant species.
 Head into Yosemite along the beautiful Merced River Canyon.
 Take a Valley Floor Tour and see the major sites such as Half Dome, El Capitan and Tunnel View.

 Discover Yosemite Falls